dreamgrove/dreamgrove/content/balance/Compendium.md

 - Cast {{< spell 202347 "Stellar Flare" >}}
 - Cast {{< spell 194153 "Starfire" >}} if {{< spell 202347 "Stellar Flare" >}} is not talented.
 If you have to stand close enough so that Starfire will finish casting long after the boss is pulled, cast another {{< spell 190984 "Wrath" >}} instead.

-You can precast from max range ~4 seconds before a boss is pulled.
+You can precast from max range about 4 seconds before a boss is pulled.

 **What is a priority list?**

-When reading the priority lists provided below, you should not be thinking about these as steps to follow in a specific order.
-At any given point in combat, you should essentially cast the first thing in the list that you are able to cast.
+When reading the priority lists below, you should not think about these as steps to follow in a specific order.
+At any given point in combat, you should cast the first thing in the list that you are able to cast.
 As such, you will note that there are some spells included in the priority lists below that are not chosen as talents in the recommended build.
 This is not a mistake, but simply indicates the priority of that spell IF you happened to take it for whatever reason.
 The presence of a spell in a priority list does not mean that you should be talenting into or using that spell, these lines are simply there for completeness.
 If the length of these lists feels daunting, one might recommend copying them to a separate document and removing lines that do not apply to you, thus making the list a bit more compact.

 <div id="st">